heyucongtom/heyucongtom.github.io/parallel_tf/index.md

 ![Alt text](./async_sync_group_conv.png?raw=true "Title")

-Different from the synchronized setting, now we don't need to ensure simultaneous&sync updates for each batch.
+Different from the synchronized setting, now we do not need to ensure simultaneous&sync updates for each batch.
 Refer to the code snippet before, we could remove the SyncReplicaOptimizer and then we get the asynchronous training model.

 ## Example 3: Process Group Training.
 An attempt we made is mixing sync and async training model at the same time.
 According to a recent [paper](https://arxiv.org/abs/1708.05256) that Intel has published, the hybrid model would gain performance boost which is attributed from sync training, and speed boost which is attributed from async training.